paulkaefer/diamol_code/notes.md

 * bind mounting to have any arbitrary folder path surfaced to your container (such as a network drive)
 * From Section 6.5, "Every container has a single disk, which is a virtual disk that Docker pieces together from several sources.
 Docker calls this the union filesystem."

+### Discussion notes
+* clever the way the image layers are read-only, allowing for repeatability

 # Part 2: Running distributed applications in containers
 * "...use Docker and Docker Compose to define, run, and manage applications that run across multiple containers." --> CI pipeline; health checks/observability